 British Columbia is one of Canada’s most dynamic places to do business.
 Entrepreneurs benefit from its strategic location, low taxes, competitive operating costs and a multicultural workforce that is well-educated, highly-skilled and productive.

-If you are an entrepreneur who is ready to invest in and actively manage a business in the province, you may be eligible for the BC PNP's Entrepreneur Immigration stream.
+If you are an entrepreneur who is ready to invest in and actively manage a business in the province, you may be eligible.

 Applications Under BC PNP Entrepreneur Immigration Are Assessed Based on the Following Factors: